How To Stay Healthy Over The Holidays, From A Functional MD

 Fiber keeps you full, helps control your blood sugar, and supports digestion—all welcome benefits at any time of year but especially during the holidays.
 What's more, fiber is prebiotic, which helps feed the good bacteria in your gut.

-If you gravitate toward sweet treats during this season, it might be a good idea to ask your doctor if apple cider vinegar, cinnamon, berberine, or oregano oil could be helpful for you to control blood sugars, too.
+If you gravitate toward sweet treats during this season, it might be a good idea to ask your doctor if apple cider vinegar, cinnamon, berberine, or oregano oil could be helpful for you to control blood sugar, too.

 2. Find micro-movements throughout the day.